apache/incubator-retired-iota/fey-core/README.md

 ```
 ## Fey Checkpoint

 Fey will keep track of the latest version of each Orchestration running.
-This can be disable through the configuration file.
+This can be disabled through the configuration file.
-When checkpoint is enabled, Fey will process the files in the JSON directory and add to them an extension:
+When checkpoint is enabled, Fey will process the files in the JSON directory and for each it will add a file extension
+that refects its status:

 1. `.processed`: Means that the file had the correct JSON schema and was able to be processed by Fey.
 2. `.failed`: Means that something was wrong in the JSON and it could not be parsed by Fey.

-All running Orchestration will be stored in order to be used in the future when Fey system restarts, which means that Fey will load all Orchestrations sitting on the checkpoint directory prior to the ones sitting on the JSON directory.
+All running Orchestration have their JSON file stored in the checkpoint directory.
+If the Fey system restarts,
+Fey will restart all Orchestrations in the checkpoint directory prior to starting new ones that have appeared in the JSON directory.

 If checkpoint is not enabled no extension will be added to the JSON files and no checkpoint will be kept.

-## Writing Fey Generic Actor
+This option is useful for the developers of Fey performers when in
+development mode.

+## Developing New Performers

-All actors (called **Performers** in Fey) loaded by Fey `must be` an extension of the `FeyGenericActor` abstract class.
+All actors (called **Performers** in Fey) used by Fey `must be` an extension of the `FeyGenericActor` abstract class.
 In order to create your own _Fey Generic Actor_ you will need to add fey as a `provided` library to your project and create a new class that extends from _FeyGenericActor_.

 ###Constructor